uw-ne/ep476/hw/hw1.md

 1. What is the command to change your prompt and remove the username and hostname portion?

-1. Create an alias that will show you a long listing of the `fission` directory that you copied above.

 1. In what ways does tab completion improve both accuracy and efficiency when working with the command-line?